Updated: December 11, 2025

 Foreigners can work in Portugal once they have secured a residency or work permit.
 To find job opportunities, they can check job boards on listing websites, visit local embassy websites, or explore resources like EURES, the European Job Mobility Portal.
 Additionally, recruitment agencies in Portugal can help connect foreigners with suitable job openings.

-It is not necessarily hard for Americans to get a job in Portugal.
+There are jobs in Portugal for Americans, but finding one can take time and a commitment to research.
 To work in Portugal, Americans will need a work visa and a temporary stay visa, which depend on the length of stay and the specific job.
 Additionally, self-employed Americans can live and work in Portugal with the Digital Nomad Visa.

 Yes, Portugal is a great place to work.
 Portugal quality of life is high and the country has affordable living costs, and beautiful scenery.
 The leisurely Mediterranean lifestyle and delicious cuisine add to its appeal.
 There are also numerous job opportunities for foreign nationals who speak Portuguese, English, and other European languages.